Nishant-k-sagar/ask/README.md

 sudo mv ask /usr/local/bin/ask
 ```

-You can now run `ask` from anywhere in your terminal.
+You can now run `ask` from anywhere in your terminal after setting up the groq api key.

 ### Windows